shadowfinderstudios/secure-nodetunnel-server/README.md

 It supports searchable Lobbies.
 Also, there is now an improved Godot demo project in SecureNodeTunnelExample.

+The new Lobby Schema design allows the developer to establish a message contract in the expected parameters that lobbies will communicate via the lobby registration and search system.
+This dictionary of parameters must match on both the server and on the client.
+And, are present in the HTTP/LobbySchema.cs on the server, and in SecureNodeTunnelExample/addons/nodetunnel/LobbyMetadata.gd in the client plugin.
+These MUST match.

 In the addons folder is the secure version of the addons plugin for Godot.
 In nodetunnel addon make certain to edit the internal/_PacketEncryption.gd and set the variable MASTER_KEY.
 Use the NODETUNNEL_MASTER_KEY environment variable while testing so the key doesn't end up in your repo.